lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   When this option is set to 1, process of selecting chunkservers for chunks will try to avoid using those that share the same ip. (default is 0)

+SNAPSHOT_INITIAL_BATCH_SIZE
+  This option can be used to specify initial number of snapshotted nodes that will be atomically cloned before enqueuing the task for execution in fixed-sized batches. (default is 1000)

+SNAPSHOT_INITIAL_BATCH_SIZE_LIMIT
+  This option specifies the maximum initial batch size set for snapshot request. (default is 10000)

 Options below are mandatory for all Shadow instances:

 MASTER_HOST